Mikail3/ZeroMQ-BullsAndCows/README.md

 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
 `github_username`, `repo_name`, `twitter_handle`, `email`, `project_title`, `project_description`
 -->
+The main goal of this project was to learn about network programming with the open source messaging libary ZeroMQ

+In order to achieve the logic behind the different types of sockets, I made a game.

 Bulls&Cows a guessing game based on the computer generating 4 random integers, also called mastermind.